lisp-docs/process-dpans3r/md-files/chap-10.md

 **Property list**

-The *property list* of a *symbol* provides a mechanism for associating named attributes
+The *property list* of a *symbol* provides a mechanism for associating named attributes **10–2** Programming Language—Common Lisp

+Version 15.17R, X3J13/94-101R.

+Fri 12-Aug-1994 6:35pm EDT

 with that *symbol*.
 The operations for adding and removing entries are *destructive* to the *property list*.
 Common Lisp provides *operators* both for direct manipulation of *property list objects* (*e.g.*, see **getf**, **remf**, and **symbol-plist**) and for implicit manipulation of a *symbol*’s *property list* by reference to the *symbol* (*e.g.*, see **get** and **remprop**).
 The *property list* associated with a *fresh symbol* is initially *null*.